MicrosoftDocs/PowerShell-Docs/gallery/psgallery/psgallery-PublishingGuidelines.md

 * Include tests with your modules
 * Include and/or link to license terms
 * Sign your code
+* Follow SemVer guidelines for versioning
 * Use common tags, as documented in Common PowerShell Gallery tags
+* Test publishing using a local repository

 Each of these is covered briefly in the sections below.